Add section header comments

 Then, as a normal user, run:

-If that doesn't work, complain by filing a todo.
+If anything doesn't work, complain by filing a todo.

 Template for a small Common Lisp utility script.